LawrenceWarren/KoMo2/README.md

 As _KoMo2_ performs actions, it may log some outputs.
 These outputs are viewable in the terminal, which takes up the majority of the bottom of the _KoMo2_ GUI.
 The contents of the terminal can be cleared through a nearby button labelled "Clear".

 If you write a program which requests input, you may utilise the singular input box below the terminal window to provide this input.
 Text will not show in the input box - rather it is immediately captured and sent to ARM emulator, which will process the input and display some output into the terminal window in response.

+#### Screen reader support

+As part of ensuring _KoMo2_ is accessible for all who use it, the Accessibility ToolKit (ATK) API has been implemented within the program to allow for screen reader compatibility.

+If you are using a compatible screen reader - _KoMo2_'s screen reader implementation was tested with [Orca](https://help.gnome.org/users/orca/stable/) - information will be read out as you navigate over GUI elements.
+For example, if you navigate over a memory row, it will state what address it is, what is stored at that address, and if a breakpoint is set.

+For reading the register values, which are not keyboard navigable, press the Alt key + 0-9, A-E to read the relevant register values.
+For example, _Alt+0_ reads the value stored in register 0, _Alt+8_ reads the value in register 8, _Alt+A_ reads the value in register 10, and _Alt+E_ reads the value in register 14.

+For reading the Program Counter, press _Alt+P_.

+Furthermore, pressing _Alt+M_ toggles how the memory window mnemonics are read out.
+By default, the ARM instructions in the memory window are read it as they are displayed on the screen.
+However, this may not be the best way to communicate what they do to somebody who is hard of sight.
+Toggling the mnemonics mode allows for the mnemonics to be converted into English and read out that way - they are **not** converted in how they are displayed in the GUI.